- Research conducted since at least the 1950s has found a countercyclical relationship between postsecondary enrollment and recessions.

 Note: With the exception of Keiser University, which converted from for-profit to nonprofit status in 2002, all of these institutions are for-profit schools.

-One outlier, Ashford University, which is exclusively online, did not show an increase in active Facebook ads, but did announce it would hire 200 “enrollment advisors,” a response to the anticipated interest in postsecondary education due to COVID-19-related layoffs.
 Ashford is already under intense scrutiny over concerns about its use of deceptive and misleading advertising and recruiting.
 In November 2017, the California Attorney General filed a lawsuit alleging that Ashford’s recruiters “preyed” on veterans, making “a wide variety of false and misleading statements to prospective students to meet their enrollment growth targets, including how much financial aid students would get, how many prior academic credits would transfer into the school, and the school’s ability to prepare students for careers in fields like social work, nursing, medical billing, and teaching.”
 Moreover, Ashford settled lawsuits for misleading advertising and recruiting in 2014 and 2016 (see our fact sheet identifying schools with multiple settlements).
+In August 2020, the University of Arizona announced that it was purchasing Ashford University and rebranding it as University of Arizona Global Campus, an online endeavor.
+According to press coverage of the deal, the former owners of Ashford University (Bridgepoint Education, renamed Zovio) will be “deeply involved” in running the University of Arizona Global, as was the case with Purdue’s purchase of Kaplan.
+In a twist, University of Arizona Global will operate as a nonprofit entity even though the University of Arizona is a public sector institution.

 The experience of the past 12 years suggests the need for vigilance as unemployment mounts and some schools sense an opportunity to profit from the impact of the pandemic-induced recession on postsecondary enrollment.